AmandineFlachs/finexial/README.md

 1. Choose your inference mode (local or cloud).
 2. Click on the button ``START FINEXIAL``.
 3. Upload your document(s) in pdf.
 4. Use the chat box to ask questions about the reports and documents uploaded using natural language.
-At any time you can start again from scratch by clearing your chat history (``CLEAR HISTORY`` button) or remote the document(s) uploaded (``CLEAR DATABASE`` button).
+At any time you can start again from scratch by clearing your chat history (``CLEAR HISTORY`` button) or remove the document(s) uploaded (``CLEAR DATABASE`` button).

 ### Hardware requirements for local inference